UT College of Veterinary Medicine to Host Workshop for K9 Handlers and First Responders

 “Because early intervention can provide a more positive outcome, we want to give the first responders those tools so they can administer life-saving treatment.”

-The complimentary workshop is provided in memory of Crossville Police Department’s K9 Officer Kain, whose watch ended on August 2, 2017, in the line of duty.
+The workshop is provided in memory of Crossville Police Department’s K9 Officer Kain, whose watch ended on August 2, 2017, in the line of duty.